wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-- Tell me the command
+- Tell me the command in Bash for prin
 - echo -e is for special characters